lego.com replacement parts self-serve request project main image

 live product accessibility user testing

-Both user experience and business goals are important.After the improvement, the completion rate has increased from 28% to more than 60%.
+Both user experience and business goals are important.After the improvement, the completion rate has increased and the related case contact to advisors has gone down.
 Which means that not only now it delivers a better experience to users but also a great value to the business since there are less people contacting customer advisors.
 As a UX designer, representing users' needs and satisfaction is crucial but considering the business side is also important to make better products.